 “Preschoolers love learning about their world and their place in it,” says Burnap.
 “Looking for the first letter of their name, or of someone else’s name in their family, can be a game to gain familiarity with letters in the text.”
 (Here are guides to what your child will learn in each grade, starting in preschool!)

 Try this with: The Word Collector.
-The extraordinary tale from Peter H. Reynolds is perfect for a letter search because many words throughout the book are emphasized by their size or color, making it easy for kids to find familiar letters.
+This extraordinary tale from Peter H. Reynolds is perfect for a letter search because many words throughout the book are emphasized by their size or color, making it easy for kids to find familiar letters.
 What's more, this perfectly whimsical and inspiring story is about the magic of the words all around us.

 2. Show Your Child What a Difference a Letter Can Make

 You can also reinforce spelling in children ages 5 to 8 by incorporating rhyme play during read-alouds.
 Show your child how changing one letter — for instance, the first letter of cat, bat, sat, and hat — has a huge effect on sound and meaning.

 This is effective because it engages your child’s senses (both visual and auditory) and shows them the role individual letters play in the formation of words, providing a foundation for strong spelling skills.
 You can add a tactile element by encouraging your child to trace letters with their finger or by using wipe clean books!